welldonestudio/welldonestudio.github.io/docs/add-chain/Solana.md

 ## Solana params

-To add Solana-compatible networks to the WELLDONE wallet, send the following object as a factor to `params`.
-WELLDONE wallet suggests the **Universal Chain Standard** for the Solana network, as the following.
+To add Solana-compatible networks or other networks to the WELLDONE wallet, send the following object as a factor to `params`.
+This is the **Universal Chain Standard** proposed by WELLDONE Wallet.

 ```typescript title="Solana"
 interface RpcUrl {